machour/yii2-google-apiclient/README.md

-# yii2-google-apiclient

-A Yii2 wrapper for the official Google API PHP Client, featuring:
+A Yii2 wrapper for the official Google API PHP Client.

+This extension features:

-* Console utility to generate your credentials files
+* A console utility to generate your credentials files
-* A component that will take care of the oAuth phases
+* A component that will take care of the authentication, and give you access to the service

-This package will also install the [google/apiclient](http://github.com/google/apiclient) library.

 Installation
 ------------